Ibrahim ibn al-Walid: Abdication

 Ibrahim was named heir apparent by his brother Yazid III.
-Marwan II decided to oppose Yazid III, and even though he later gave allegiance to Yazid, on the early death of that caliph, Marwan continued his own ambitions.
+Marwan Ibn Muhammad,who was a first cousin once removed to Ibrahim and Yazid,decided to oppose the ruling Caliph, and even though he later gave allegiance to Yazid, on the early death of that caliph, Marwan continued his own ambitions.
 Ibrahim requested and was granted Marwan's assurance of personal safety.
 He travelled with Marwan to former Caliph Hisham's residence at Rusafah in Syria.
 Like most members of the Umayyad family, Ibrahim was executed by the Abbasids in 750.